txomon/python-tutorial/README.md

 We are leaving the business logic for the end because my focus is to speak about all the tooling around python.

 Right now, our code is executing as an script.
-The objective of this section is to make look that main as something more proffessional and distributable.
+The objective of this section is to make look that main as something more professional and distributable.

 The idea is to move from running it like